|Position||Centre/Full back |

 Her career began with Richmond at the age of 14 and before returning there in 2009, she represented Clifton, Wasps, Worcester and Saracens.

-Schooled at St Stephen’s Junior School and Orleans Park Second School, both in Twickenham, Claire has a BTEC in Sport and Exercise at Lougborough University before she entered the police force.
+Initially educated at St Stephen’s Junior School and Orleans Park Secondary School, both in Twickenham, Claire gained a BTEC in Sport and Exercise at Lougborough University before she entered the police force.